HIV/AIDS in Honduras: Honduran National Association of People Living with HIV (Asociación Nacional de Honduras de Personas que Viven con el VIH)

 The Honduran National Association of People Living with HIV, in part facilitated by USAID funds, has served to empower those in Honduras living with HIV/AIDS and was established to protect their human rights.
-It was founded by Allan Dunaway, who also served as its president and give a face to HIV/AIDS in Honduras and essentially all of Latin America, as he was one of the first Latin American HIV/AIDS activists.
+It was founded by Allan Dunaway, who served as its president and give a face to HIV/AIDS in Honduras and essentially all of Latin America, as he was one of the first Latin American HIV/AIDS activists.
 He and his wife, Rosa González, were the first couple to publicly reveal their HIV-positive status.
-Together, they also founded Fundación Llaves, and Dunaway worked directly with the National Commission of Human Rights (Comisionado Nacional de los Derechos Humanos).
-Representing their organization, Dunaway and his wife also traveled to the International AIDS Conference in New York City in 2008.
+Together, they founded Fundación Llaves.
+Dunaway worked directly with the National Commission of Human Rights (Comisionado Nacional de los Derechos Humanos).
+Representing their organization, Dunaway and his wife traveled to the International AIDS Conference in New York City in 2008.